emomeni/FRR_add-Static-Route_Ansible/README.md

 ```ini
 ansible-playbook -i inventory/hosts playbooks/add_static_route.yml
 ```
+This playbook ensures FRR is installed, templates the static route configuration into the staticd.conf file, and restarts the FRR service to apply the changes.
+You can modify the destination and next_hop variables to suit your requirements.

 ## Customizing the Static Route
 To customize the static route, modify the destination and next_hop variables in the playbook: